scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Debian packages are similarly installed from a list.
 Other packages are installed via bash, e.g., downloading and installing RStudio.

-Summarizing the pull-request feedback:
-- the most common case for VM tools is the laptop
-- mobility of VMs between computing platforms will increase productivity
-- Choosing between the multiplicity of VM tools is a big difficulty
-- explain what is possible or what these tools enable: the utility of VM tools is not obvious to scientists by reading the tool’s documentation
-- to reach a general (scientific) audience, avoid VM jargon
-- scientific computing requires more than just the packaging basics

 Dependency hell
 ^^^^^^^^^^^^^^^

 Problem 1: The quote at the beginning of this paper represents the first barrier to collaboration in which the full set of requirements are not explicitly stated and there is an assumption that all collaborators already have or can set up an environment to collaborate.
 The number of steps or the time required to satisfy these assumptions is unknown, and regularly exceeds the time available.
 For example, in the context of a 1.5 hour workshop or a class with only handful of participants, if all cannot be set up within a fixed amount of time (typically 20 minutes at most) it will jeopardize successfully completing the workshop or class materials and will discourage participation.
 An additional difficulty arises when users are using versions of the “same” software across different platforms.
 For example, Git Bash lacks a `man` command.

-Solution 1: Eliminate *dependency hell*.
+Future Solution 1: Eliminate *dependency hell*.
 Provide a method to ensure that all participants can successfully complete the installation with a fixed number of well-known steps across all platforms within a fixed amount of time.
 We *cannot* control the base environment that users will have on their laptop or workstation, nor do we wish to!
 The BCE platform provides a scalable and quantifiable approach to ensuring all users have the necessary dependencies to engage with specific code or content.

+Current status: BCE image is [available via dropbox](http://putlinkhere) and is

+Enabling tools:
+- Packer
+- VirtualBox, VMWare

 Going beyond the laptop
 ^^^^^^^^^^^^^^^^^^^^^^^